Our History

 Carole, Barry, Jo, Loren and Debra Hershey

-After Jo’s death in 1990, by her design, management of the Foundation passed to her children Debra Hershey Guren, Carole Hershey Walters and Loren W. Hershey.
-They have honored and extended the philanthropic goals Jo established in her lifetime.
-Montessori education has remained a funding focus, as have other innovative education programs, especially those embodying Maria Montessori’s child-centered approach to learning.
-Maintaining opportunities for all children to be engaged in the arts and stimulated by the sciences has been a continuing priority.
-The directors have shown particular interest in providing start-up support for innovative children’s programming, often serving as the catalyst for additional funding.
+After Jo’s death in 1990, by her design, management of the Foundation passed to her children Debra Hershey Guren, Carole Hershey Walters, and Loren W. Hershey.
+For the following 35 years, the family has honored and extended the philanthropic goals Jo established in her lifetime through responsive grantmaking.
+Montessori education remained a funding focus along with other innovative educational programs especially those embodying Maria Montessori’s child-centered approach to learning.
+Maintaining opportunities for all children to be engaged in the arts and stimulated by the sciences has remained a high priority.